ibmrcruicks/h2o-mojo-in-liberty/README.md

 The _server.xml_ is used to trick the runtime setup into using the Liberty environment rather than a Ruby environment; the process doesn't actually create a Liberty server application, but does make the java environment available to the Mojo scoring application.

 # Notes/caveats
+The download mechanism prevents the security settings for the shell and CGI scripts being consistent - you will need to remember to ensure they are executable before pushiinig to IBM Cloud.

 The `/h2o_mojo.cgi` does not check whether the list of features/values submitted are sufficient or correct for the scoring to work.
 The complete list of feature names is available through `/h2o_features.cgi` and a sample dataset from `/example.csv`.

 The "push" command sets a runtime memory limit of 512MB; if this is unsufficient for your model to run, the application with trap and exit with a completion code of 137 -- you will need to increase the memory allocated to the application.

+By increasing memory allocation, you may incur higher charges ...